 Sure, Apple largely stuck to last year's reinvigorated design, and who can blame them?
-But the usual annual enhancements promise to pack in more power, improved dynamic range, better photos, and potential other benefits along the way.
+But the usual annual enhancements pack in more power, a screen with improved dynamic range, better photos, and other benefits along the way.

 So what really sets these phones apart?
 Let's break it down.